 5. iFilters Well Water Whole House Filtration System

-The well water whole house filtration system from iFilters is an inexpensive system that offers two-stage filtration and includes the filters.
-It is best for light use because its 3 GPM flow rate is lower than most other models, but this matches its price tag. iFilters state that filters will last for approximately six months before they need changing, although the actual frequency you will have to change your filter depends on water quality.
+The well water whole house filtration system from iFilters is an inexpensive system that has two-stage filtration and includes the filters.
+It is best for light use because its 3 GPM flow rate is lower than most other models, but it matches its price tag. iFilters state that filters will last approximately 6 months before they need changing, but the actual frequency you will have to change your filter depends on water quality.

 Once installed, your well water passes through a sediment filter, which rids the water of sand, rust, and other large sediments.
 The sediment-free water is then passed through a coconut carbon filter, removing heavy metals, mercury, pollutants, and chlorine, ensuring that you have odorless and clean water from every faucet.

-Although this model is a good price, it lacks the third filtration stage that most models offer, and it also lacks the power of most models.
-It is best reserved for those with minimal water usage.
+Although this model has a reasonable price, it lacks the third filtration stage that most models offer, and it also lacks the power of most filter systems.
+It is best reserved for those with minimal water needs.

 6. Home Master Whole House Water Filtration System

-The Home Master HMF3SDGFEC is a whole house water filtration system.
-It offers a flow rate of 15 gallons per minute and a capacity of 1 million gallons of water.
-Home Master says that the filters will only need replacing approximately every six months to a year, depending on the water quality prior to filtration.
+The Home Master HMF3SDGFEC is a whole-house water filtration system.
+It has a flow rate of 15 gallons per minute and a capacity of 1 million gallons of water.
+Home Master says the filters will only need replacing approximately every 6 months to a year, depending on the water quality before filtration.

 The first filtration stage utilizes a high-capacity PP sediment filter.
-This removes large particles of sediment including rust, sand, and dirt.
-The second stage removes iron, manganese, and sulfur, and it uses a radial flow design that prevents any drop in water pressure.
-The final filter is a coconut shell carbon filter, used to remove potentially harmful, foul-tasting, and odorous chemicals from the water.
+This removes large particles of sediment, including rust, sand, and dirt.
+The second stage removes iron, manganese, and sulfur, and it uses a radial flow design that prevents a drop in water pressure.
+The final filter is a coconut shell carbon filter, which removes potentially harmful, foul-tasting, and odorous chemicals from the water.